Everyone is looking for instant success, but it doesn’t work that way. You build a successful life one day at a time.

 Database Architect or Analyst.
 I am fascinated by data and the stories it can tell.

 Tom Barry, CPA, believes in building a successful life one day at a time.
 He does that by leveraging technology to create a flexible schedule that allows him to be a father and husband in addition to fully committing to his career at Green Hasson Janks, where he has worked since 1997.
-Tom’s role as Managing Partner of Green Hasson Janks is a combination of entrepreneur, partner, consultant, mentor and business advisor.
+Tom’s role as Managing Partner of Green Hasson Janks is a combination of entrepreneur, partner, consultant, coach and business advisor.

 When Tom is not working, you will find spending time with his wife and four children.
-He is also an avid fisherman.
+He is an avid fisherman and sports fan.
 He has launched the Firm’s concept of #BeMore, which encourages members of the firm to live their best lives, professionally and personally.

 Tom is a graduate of Villanova University where he received a Bachelor of Science Degree in Accounting.
 He has received a master’s in Business Administration from Pepperdine University.
 He is a member of the American Institute of Certified Public Accountants and the California Society of CPAs and serves on the Loyola Marymount University Accounting Advisory Board.